King's

 Paul Wilton

-Paul Wilton, ’07 BA, BEd, MPA, PhD (candidate), is the Manager, President’s Office and University Secretary.
-Paul is quickly becoming one of Canada’s experts in university governance through his doctoral work focusing on Laurentian University.
+Paul Wilton, ’07 BA, BEd, MPA, PhD, is King’s University Secretary and Senior Executive Officer.
+Paul is one of Canada’s experts in university governance through his doctoral work focusing on Laurentian University.
 Paul was named a Bertram Scholar at the Canadian Foundation for Governance Research and he studied not-for-profit governance at the Smith School of Business, Queen’s University.

 View board meeting minutes.